-Before travelling to certain developing countries, you should find out about the status of malaria there as you are at a higher risk of malaria infection if you are HIV positive.
+Before travelling to certain developing countries, you should find out whether malaria transmission occurs there as you’re at a higher risk of malaria infection if you’re HIV positive.

-If you travel to an area with malaria try to avoid mosquito bites, often best achieved by sleeping under an insecticide-impregnated bed net.
+Avoid mosquito bites.
+This is often best achieved by sleeping under an insecticide-impregnated bed net.
 Alternatives include using mosquito repellents on skin or clothing or sleeping in a room with burning mosquito-repellent coils or tablets.

 Chloroquine, mefloquine, doxycycline, and the combination drug Malarone (atovaquone plus proguanil) are commonly used, with mefloquine the most frequently indicated prophylactic for travellers to areas where chloroquine-resistant malaria is endemic.